conduktor/conduktor-docs/docs/gateway/OSS/opensource-yaml-config.md

 ---
+sidebar_position: 2
 title: Yaml Configuration
 description: Conduktor Gateway configuration via yaml
 ---

 This page describes the valid yaml file configuration options for the opensource Conduktor Gateway (Enterprise documentation is in progress).

-To configure the Enterprise Conduktor Gateway: refer to the [Environment Variables](./env-variables.md).
+To configure the Enterprise Conduktor Gateway: refer to the [Environment Variables](../configuration/env-variables.md).

 ## Kafka Connection Configurations